allisonbierschenk/good-news/README.md

  Use this section to document what changes were made and the reasoning behind those changes.

  1. changed the dropdown to a list of buttons
+ 2. going to attempt to add a top news section
+ 3. removed load more option after spending 2 hours on it